lovehifi/audio-rt-tester/README.md

      git clone https://github.com/volumio/build-platform-x64.git
      cd build-platform-x64
      ```
-  2. Build and install a PREEMPT_RT–patched kernel (e.g. 6.12.y) following the README.
+  2. Build and install a PREEMPT_RT kernel.
   3. Reboot into your new kernel and verify:
      ```bash
      uname -a